MOTHERLANDS: The Ties that Strangle

 Good, Jeffrey’s still in the cabin.
 She’d left him watching over baby Maggie who napped.
 Margaret slipped the unopened letter from the pocket of her slim-fitting skirt and flipped the envelope over.
 Written in her mother Ethel’s curly script, the address showed Laceby, Lincolnshire.
 So, they’re back from the Channel Islands job.
 Well, too late now.
 She turned it back over.
 It had been forwarded by the other Mrs J. Fairbrother, her mother-in-law.
 Unlike the previous letter, this one was unopened.

-Her mother had suffered so much, but why was it her responsibility to uphold their reputation?
-Hadn’t she done what was expected of a dutiful daughter?
-Let herself be pushed into an early marriage, before she’d had any experience at all, of men.
-Her husband’s transfer to Canada took them all by surprise.
-Then, no sooner was she back in England again, than her mother turned the tables and urged her to separate from her husband.
+Mother has suffered so much, but why is it my responsibility to uphold our reputation?
+Haven’t I done what’s expected of a dutiful daughter?
+Why did I let her push me into marriage so fast?
+I hardly knew him.
+Jeffrey’s transfer to Canada took them all by surprise.
+Then, no sooner was she back in England again, than her mother turned the tables and urged her to separate from Jeffrey.

 ‘Anyway, we’ll be over to see you in Canada soon,’ were her mother’s last words.
 Margaret thought at the time, that her mother’s comment was intended to comfort her in a land so far from home.
 Now she wasn’t so sure.

-Wracked with guilt, Margaret knew one thing: her mother would persist until she and Jeffrey submitted to her will, and she was safely back in England again.
+Wracked with guilt, Margaret knew one thing: her mother would persist until she and Jeffrey submitted to her will, and she was safely back in England for good.

 Ethel Taylor Has her Reasons